Our MA Creative Enterprise: Theatre pathway allows you to combine your passion for the arts with studies in law, management and entrepreneurship.

 The theatre pathway is ideal if you are hoping to develop a career in arts journalism, theatre management and administration, entrepreneurial projects in theatre and the creative industries, or arts teaching and research.
 Our students are encouraged to make the most of our excellent connections to the creative industries right from the start of the course.

 You will join a vibrant, supportive department, based in the world-class Minghella Studios.
 Our teaching is informed by expertise in a range of contemporary-theatre themes, and our community of academic staff has a longstanding commitment to scholarly excellence and research through practice.

 While studying on the theatre pathway, you will also benefit from working alongside students on other Creative Enterprise pathways (such as Film and Art), opening up even more opportunities for you to build connections, and to enrich your understanding of the creative industries.

-Entry requirements: Applicants should normally have a good first- or second-class honours degree (or equivalent from a university outside the UK) with evidence of your commitment to film or television study and/or practice, or theatre study and/or practice, depending on your pathway of choice.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above) or equivalent from a university outside the UK.
+You’ll need to show evidence of your commitment to film or television study and/or practice, or theatre study and/or practice, depending on your pathway of choice.

 What will you study?

 Modules on the MA Creative Enterprise (Theatre Pathway) may include:

 Please note that all modules are subject to change.

 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.